lilyosah/tech-knowledgebase/Design Patterns.md

 ==Controllers:== Mediate user actions requesting access to data ==Views:== Are the interface between the data and the user The user interacts with views and invokes controller action
-- Requests come in the form of
+- Requests come in the form of HTTP routes
+- Must determine which code should be invoked to handle that route
 - [[Ruby Rails]] supports MVC

 ## Active Record